 - These are the rules which govern how Meetings of the States of Deliberation and their Committees are run and can be read at the following link Rules of Procedure (A4 Version) [1Mb] and in the 'Blue Book'.
 A Quick Reference to the Rules of Procedure [476kb] provides a overview guide of the Rules.

-- The rules which govern how Remote Meetings of the States of Deliberation are run can be read at the following link The Rules of Procedure of Remote Meetings of the States of Deliberation [609kb].
+- During the COVID pandemic, Remote Meetings of the States of Deliberation were held and the Rules were adapted to facilitate this.
+The Rules of such remote Meetings can be read at the following link The Rules of Procedure of Remote Meetings of the States of Deliberation [610kb].

 Constitution of the States of Deliberation and Presiding Officers

 - The States of Deliberation comprise:

 - A Presiding Officer, who is ex officio the Bailiff (Sir Richard McMahon) (or in his absence the Deputy Bailiff, Jessica Roland, as Deputy Presiding Officer)

 - The two Law Officers of the Crown: His Majesty's Procureur (Attorney-General) (M.M.E.
 Pullum, K.C.) and His Majesty's Comptroller (Solicitor-General)(R.M.
 Titterington, K.C.)

 - Guernsey People's Deputies and two Representatives of the States of Alderney

 - The Bailiff of Guernsey is the ex-officio Presiding Officer.
 He is also the senior judge of the Bailiwick of Guernsey and the first citizen of the Bailiwick.

 - It is the Presiding Officer's duty to maintain order, moderate debate and regulate the conduct of business.